 Everybody should know their financial status, and this easy-to-use calculator will figure out what you're worth by reconciling your debts and your assets to calculate your net worth.
-As the Money Machine says, "It's tough to get where you're going when you don't know where you are."
-This is never more true than when you're talking about your finances.
+After all, If you don't know where you are financially, you can't make a plan to get where you want to go.

-Not only will this calculator provide you current net worth figure, but it will break it down for you in terms of percentages and even offers a projected net worth calculator if you want to dig deeper into the numbers.
+Not only will this calculator provide your current net worth figure, it will break it down for you in terms of pie charts and bar graphs by assets and liabilities.

 To get a feel for what your contributions today will look like by the time you retire, check out this 401(k) savings calculator.
 The calculator is simple to use and accounts for any employer match for which you may be eligible.
-This calculator emphasizes the importance of starting early and how valuable an employer match can really be (it's basically free money!).
+This calculator emphasizes the importance of starting early and how valuable an employer match can be.

-With the costs of college education rising at an increasing rate, many parents are worried about being able to afford getting their child through higher education.
+With the costs of a college education rising, many parents are worried about being able to afford getting their children through higher education.
 This calculator is as simple as it can get and starts with your child's age.
-From there, you can customize the data with more personal touches like how much you expect college tuition to be and how much of the total costs for which you're hoping to save.
-It's never too early to consider college savings if sending your child to college is one of your financial goals.
+You can customize the data with more personal touches like how much you expect college tuition to be and how much of the total costs you're hoping to save.
+It's never too early to consider college savings if sending your child to college and helping them avoid the student loan squeeze is one of your financial goals.

-This debt calculator essentially assists you in answering the question, "When will I be debt free?"
-You simply enter the balance of the debt, the applicable interest rate, and the monthly payment (either the minimum payment or what you pay if you choose to pay more) to get the month and year by which you will be debt free should you not incur any new debt.
+This debt calculator essentially assists you in answering the question, "When will I be debt-free?"
+You simply enter the balance of the debt, the applicable interest rate, and the monthly payment to get the month and year by which you will be debt-free should you not incur any new debt.

-The calculator is extremely easy to use and it rather self-explanatory.
+The calculator is easy to use and rather self-explanatory.
 Though it won't solve any debt problems, it can provide you will the information you need to best manage your debt.

 This loan payment calculator can quickly help you determine what your monthly payments will be on a loan.
-This calculator can be extremely helpful it you're planning to borrow money for a major purchase in the near future.
-The calculator is set up to be used for an fixed loan types, such as a car loan or a fixed mortgage.
+This calculator can be extremely helpful if you're planning to borrow money for a major purchase in the near future.
+The calculator is set up to be used for a fixed rate loan type, such as a car loan or a fixed-rate mortgage.

 To get started you need a few pieces of information about the potential loan.
-You'll need to enter values for the total loan amount, loan term (in years or months), the interest rate, and the loan start date.
-If you're unsure of what interest rate to use in an estimate, Bankrate also offers a tool that provides the most current interest rate ranges for certain types of loans and the current national average.
+You'll need to enter values for the total loan amount, loan term and the interest rate.
+If you're unsure of what interest rate to use in an estimate,

-This tool compares fixed rate mortgages and adjustable rate mortgages side-by-side to help you determine which is best for you.
-By taking you through a series of relevant questions about your plans for the future to determine a recommendation
+This tool compares fixed-rate mortgages and adjustable-rate mortgages side-by-side to help you determine which is best for you.
+By taking you through a series of relevant questions about your plans for the future, the tools helps make a recommendation.

 This retirement planning calculator offered by AARP digs quite a bit deeper into the factors that will impact your retirement.
 The tool takes into consideration your age, current income and savings rate, in addition to other commonly overlooked factors like Social Security and what your desired retirement lifestyle looks like.
 While it is no substitute for a professional financial planner, it's a great place to start.